intel-iot-devkit/iot-devkit-samples/bluemix-quickstart/README.md

 You can build the paho mqtt library from source, or use [this link](https://www.eclipse.org/downloads/download.php?file=/paho/1.3/eclipse-paho-mqtt-c-unix-1.2.0.tar.gz) to download a pre-built library.
 After expanding the zipped file, copy the 'libpaho-mqtt3c.so.1' into
 /usr/lib folder on your target system.

+This sample requires additional system configuration when using Ubuntu OS with the UP series boards.
+Instructions on how to install the custom provided Linux kernel with the required drivers can be [found here](https://wiki.up-community.org/Ubuntu#Ubuntu_18.04_installation_and_configuration).

 ## Setup

 Refer to [this page](https://console.bluemix.net/) to get started on IBM®  Bluemix™.
 Also see [this guide](https://github.com/intel-iot-devkit/iot-samples-cloud-setup/blob/master/bluemix-mqtt.md) for further help on initial setup.